DepthMaster: Taming Diffusion Models for Monocular Depth Estimation: Experiments

 \subsection{Qualitative and Quantitative Comparison}

-Table~\ref{tab:overall} presents a comparison of our method with other state-of-the-art (SOTA) zero-shot monocular depth estimation methods.
+Table~\ref{tab:overall} presents a comparison of our method with other state-of-the-art (SOTA) zero-shot monocular depth estimation approaches.
 The upper part of the table lists data-driven methods, while the lower part focuses on diffusion model-based methods.
-As shown in Table~\ref{tab:overall}, diffusion model-based methods, despite being trained on a relatively small amount of data, already outperform many approaches that rely on large-scale datasets.
+As shown in Table~\ref{tab:overall}, despite being trained on a relatively small amount of data, diffusion model-based methods already outperform many approaches that rely on large-scale datasets.
 This highlights the significant role of strong image priors encoded in diffusion models, which greatly enhance the generalization capabilities of depth estimation models.
-Our approach falls into the diffusion model-based category.
-By incorporating the single-step deterministic paradigm and the specially designed Feature Alignment module, we achieve a 17.2\% improvement over Marigold~\cite{ke2024repurposing} in AbsRel on KITTI, effectively narrowing the performance gap between diffusion model-based methods and those reliant on large-scale datasets.
-To better illustrate the superiority of our approach, we provide qualitative results in Fig.~\ref{fig:bench_vis}.
-As highlighted in red boxes, our method excels in recovering complete structure and preserving fine-grained details, while avoiding texture overfitting commonly encountered in generative models.
-Additionally, Fig.~\ref{fig:wild_vis} showcases our model's predictions on in-the-wild examples, further demonstrating its remarkable generalization ability in real-world scenarios.
+Our approach belongs to the diffusion model-based category.
+By incorporating the specially designed Feature Alignment module and Fourier Enhancement module, we achieve a 17.2\% improvement over Marigold~\cite{ke2024repurposing} in AbsRel on KITTI, effectively narrowing the performance gap between diffusion model-based methods and those reliant on large-scale datasets.
+Besides, the single-step deterministic paradigm effectively improves the inference efficiency through the removal of the iterative denoising process, whose computation complexity is comparable to Depth Anything V2~\cite{depth_anything_v2}.
+To better illustrate the superiority of our approach, we provide qualitative results in Fig.~\ref{fig:bench_vis}. {As highlighted in red boxes, the multi-step iterative diffusion model Marigold~\cite{ke2024repurposing} demonstrates fine details in thin objects, whereas the single-step Lotus~\cite{he2024lotus} often overlooks details such as thin wires, leading to relatively blurry outputs.
+With the proposed Fourier Enhancement Module and the two-stage training strategy, our method effectively alleviates this issue and achieves comparable detail preservation with Marigold, while avoiding texture overfitting commonly encountered in leveraging generative models.} Additionally, Fig.~\ref{fig:wild_vis} showcases predictions on in-the-wild examples, further demonstrating our model's remarkable generalization ability in unconstrained real-world scenarios.
 These results emphasize the practical applicability and versatility of our approach, making it highly suitable for various real-world applications.